mmhan/jekyll-test/_posts/2015-10-29-moving-angular-generator-to-use-libsass.md

 When Yeoman generated `Gruntfile.js`, it comes with `compass` configured for sass.
 But the speed with which `compass` compiles things is such a pain in the ass. `libsass` to the rescue with better performance, and click the link to see how you can configure it with your existing `Gruntfile.js`.

-**For those of you who are lucky enough not to understand a thing I said, it's all technical geek talk.**
+**For those of you who are lucky enough not to understand a thing I said, ignore it as just technical geek talk.**